We are looking for climate-smart farmers with big goals to transform their farms and local food systems.

 Emma Jagoz & Moon Valley Farms

-When Emma Jagoz joined the program, she was farming 7 separate leased plots.
-She arrived with a big vision to create local jobs, build a resilient food hub, and grow healthy food for her community in the Chesapeake Bay.
+When she arrived at the program, she had just purchased land after 8 years of farming on six separate leased plots.
+She came with a big vision to create local jobs, build a resilient food hub, and grow healthy food for her community in the Chesapeake Bay.

-Since the program, she has purchased her own farm and profitably scaled her business 5x — all with grant funding.
-And we are proud to say that Emma Jagoz of Moon Valley Farm, holds the first organic seat for the Governor's Agricultural commission in Maryland.
+Since the program, she has profitably scaled her business 7x — all with grant funding.
+We are also proud to say that Emma Jagoz of Moon Valley Farm holds an organic seat for the Governor's Agricultural Commission in Maryland.

 Our Alumni's Impacts